TRIJALGARG2006/calorie-count/README.md

 - Input validation to ensure only valid numbers are entered for counts and calories.

 ---

+## CORE LOGIC

+- Data Structure: A Python list of dictionaries is used to store the structured data for the session.
+  Each dictionary represents a single meal and contains its name, a timestamp, and its calculated total calories.
+- Calculation Logic:
+      - The total calories for a single meal are calculated within the get_meal_calories() function.
+      - The grand total for the day is calculated using a generator expression and the sum() function: sum(meal['calories'] for meal in daily_log).
+      - The average is a simple division: grand_total / total_meals.

 ## ⚙️ How It Works